andresoSw/gabil-ga/README.md

 * test_dataset.txt
 * training_dataset.txt

-A description of the content of each file is resumed in the following table
+A description of the content of each file is summarized in the following table

 |       Filename            |             Content Description                           |        Format          |
 |---------------------------|-----------------------------------------------------------|------------------------|